BruOp/personal-website/content/blog/ibl/index.md

 While I've included most of the shader code used, the entire example is available [here](https://github.com/bruop/bae) as [`04-pbl-ibl`](https://github.com/BruOp/bae/tree/master/examples/04-pbr-ibl).
 Note however that it uses non-standard GLTF files, that have had their web-compatible textures swapped out with corresponding DDS files that contain mip maps, generated using the `texturec` tool provided as part of BGFX.
 BGFX does not provide an easy way to invoke the equivalent of `glGenerateMipmap`, so I'm creating a small python script to pre-process the GLTF files, coming soon.

-Also I'm going to be re-working some of the application code in the coming days, since it's kind of messy and poorly abstracted.
+Also I'm going to be re-working some of the application code in the coming days to clean it up a bit and make it easier to follow.